Associate Professor, History

 Before coming to USD, Jerome Hall, PhD, was the underwater archaeologist for Puerto Rico and president of the Institute of Nautical Archaeology.
 His current research projects include the excavation of a 17th-century northern European merchant shipwreck off the north coast of the Dominican Republic, as well as the documentation and publication of a 1st-century boat recovered from the Sea of Galilee.

-Office Hours: Not teaching Spring 2013 semester.
+Office Hours: Dr. Hay is not teaching Spring 2016.